petersonchiquetto/SecretNumGame/README.md

-Here’s the README translated into native U.S. English:

----

 # 🎯 **SecretNumGame**

 Welcome to **SecretNumGame**!
 An interactive game where you try to guess a secret number between 1 and 10! 🎲